-- Communication line category: TCP/IP-UDP. - UDP parameters: - O Host: There are three ways: - IP address of the particular network interface datagrams will be transmitted and received only via this interface.
+- Communication line category: TCP/IP-UDP. - · UDP parameters: - O Host: There are three ways: - The IP address of the particular network interface datagrams will be transmitted and received only via this interface.
 Example: 192.168.1.10 - 2.
-Symbolic name of particular network interface. - Example: D2SRV\PRIMARY - 3.
-ANY or ALL -the configured UDP port is opened on all available network interfaces.
-Optimal network interface should be used for communication based on routing tables.
-All network interfaces will receive the messages. - Port: UDP port number (0 through 65535) from which the D2000 KOM process sends calls and receives the replies.
-If the value is 0, the port number is determined automatically by OS. - Note: Ports 161 and 162 are the standard UDP ports used in SNMP but they are often reserved for SNMP agent that is why it is recommended to choose different ports.
-There can occur problems with value 0 (zero) if the network uses firewalls and other security.
-Then the particular port needs to be configured on firewalls so that the packets from this port are passed via firewalls.
+The symbolic name of a particular network interface. - Example: D2SRV_PRIMARY - 3.
+ALL -the configured UDP port is opened on all available network interfaces.
+An optimal network interface should be used for communication based on routing tables.
+The reception of messages will be performed on all network interfaces. - Port: UDP port number (0 through 65535) from which the D2000 KOM process sends requests and receives the responses.
+If the value is 0, the port number is assigned automatically by OS.

+Note: Ports 161 and 162 are the standard UDP ports used in SNMP but they are often reserved for SNMP agents - that is why it is recommended to choose different ports.
+Problems can occur with value 0 (zero) if the network uses firewalls and other security measures.
+Then a specific port needs to be configured on firewalls so that the packets from this port are passed via firewalls.